 Return to FMGC Table of Contents

-19.2 Risk Assessment
+19.2 Risk Assessment Tool

 A risk assessment tool must be developed and used in accordance with the requirements of Commission rule.

+The Uniform Guidance and Texas Grant Management Standards (TxGMS) require that Grantees evaluate each subgrantee’s (subrecipient’s) risk of noncompliance with applicable requirements for purposes of determining the appropriate subrecipient monitoring.
+For more information, refer to Risk Assessment in Section 20.3 Oversight Responsibilities, in this manual.

-The risk assessment tool must identify both high-risk subcontractors, and areas of high risk within an individual subcontractor’s operations.
-The Contractor is responsible for determining what constitutes high risk or an area of high risk.
+This section of the manual covers a risk assessment tool specific to the monitoring of the subgrantee.
+As described in TWC rules at 40 TAC § 802.82, the risk assessment tool must identify both high-risk subgrantees, and areas of high risk within an individual subgrantee’s operations.
+The Grantee is responsible for determining what constitutes high risk or an area of high risk.

-Contractors must establish monitoring schedules and monitoring programs that best utilize monitoring resources based on the risk assessment tool’s outcomes.
-Contractors must quantify, as much as possible, and document areas of risk identified for assessment.
+Grantees must establish monitoring schedules and monitoring programs that best utilize monitoring resources based on the risk assessment tool’s outcomes.
+Grantees must quantify, as much as possible, and document areas of risk identified for assessment.

-Authority:
+Reference:

+OMB Uniform Guidance: 2 CFR § 200.332(b)

+TxGMS: “Evaluation of Sub-Grantee’s Risk of Noncompliance”

-40 TAC §802.83
+40 TAC § 802.83

-Last Update: April 1, 2014
+Last Update: October 1, 2023